CS 3733 Operating Systems: Assignment 4

 been picked up by his neighbor, which will be a race condition.

 To address this problem, we may implement each chopstick as a mutex lock.

 Each philosopher, before he can eat, he should lock his left chopstick and lock his right chopstick.

 If the acquisitions of both locks are successful, this philosopher now owns two locks (hence two chopsticks), and can eat.

-After finishes easting, this philosopher invokes the function putDownChopsticks() to release both chopsticks, and exit!
-This execution flow is shown below.
+After finishes easting, this philosopher invokes the function putDownChopsticks() to release both chopsticks, and exit the current thread!